Agile Development Methodology: MVP Strategies and Best Practices

 Pros and Cons of Each Methodology

-Each development methodology comes with its own set of strengths and weaknesses, mainly when applied to MVP development:
+While agile development methodology comes with its own set of strengths and weaknesses, lean and waterfall are also viable options, mainly when applied to MVP development:

 • Cons: Can be less predictable in terms of timeline and budget, which might challenge some project scopes and stakeholder expectations.